SkillsFundingAgency/das-findapprenticeship-api/README.md

 * A storage emulator like Azurite
 * An Azure Active Directory account with the appropriate roles as per the [das-employer-config repository](https://github.com/SkillsFundingAgency/das-employer-config/blob/master/das-findapprenticeship-api/SFA.DAS.FindApprenticeships.Api.json)
 * Azure Search available either running locally or accessible in a Azure tenancy
+* MS-SQL Database available either running locally or accessible in a Azure tenancy - Publish the `SFA.DAS.FAA.Database` project to create the SQL database

 ### Config
 You can find the latest config file in [das-employer-config repository](https://github.com/SkillsFundingAgency/das-employer-config/blob/master/das-findapprenticeship-api/SFA.DAS.FindApprenticeships.Api.json)